Highlights from the Ratings and Financial Report for Meiwu Technology Company Limited (WNW)

-Meiwu Technology Company Limited (NASDAQ:WNW) went down by -24.01% from its latest closing price compared to the recent 1-year high of $3.27.
-The company’s stock price has collected -84.83% of loss in the last five trading sessions.
+Meiwu Technology Company Limited (NASDAQ:WNW) went up by 2.92% from its latest closing price compared to the recent 1-year high of $3.27.
+The company’s stock price has collected -37.21% of loss in the last five trading sessions.

 Is It Worth Investing in Meiwu Technology Company Limited (NASDAQ :WNW) Right Now?